Hadath el Jebbeh: Haddath

+Jebbeh

 Jebbeh is the traditional name of the Kadisha region, called also Jebbet Bsharri in reference to Bsharri the largest town of this region.
 The Semitic root Gb means "well", "deep" and could be a reference to the deep gorges of the Kadisha.
 In Lebanon, other Jebbeh exist like Jebbet Mnaytra and Jebbet Yanuh.

+Demographics

+In 2014 Christians made up 97.83% of registered voters in Hadath el Jebbeh.
+92.71% of the voters were Maronite Catholics.